CYGNUS-RD/mycondor/README.md

 2) download and install Docker for your platform [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/) and use Cygno Condor Container from your PC or server, etc. an then follow the [istruction for Cygno Condor Container](https://github.com/CYGNUS-RD/mycondor#cygno-condor-container)

 ### Cygno Condor Cloud
-to config once forever your condor eviroment open a terminal and edi your bashrc profile:
+to config once forever your condor eviroment open a terminal and edit your bashrc profile:

       vi ~/.bashrc